hoaiphuongpham/sales-overview-analysis/README.md

 **An interactive Power BI dashboard that analyzes multi-year sales performance using the AdventureWorks dataset.**
 It provides insight into revenue, cost, and profit trends by product, region, customer type, and sales channel.
+Through interactive visualizations and custom measures, the dashboard provides actionable insights into revenue trends, profit margins, and operational efficiency.
+It also demonstrates advanced use of Power Query for data cleaning and Power BI’s data modeling capabilities across multiple related tables.

 ---
 ## Dataset Overview